 HistoryMade by Gladys V Williams who started the patchwork in 1937.
-The quilt completed in 1957.
-It won second prize in the Royal Sydney Show 1958, first prize Albury Spring Show 1958.
-The quilt is in regular use in summer months.
+The quilt was completed in 1957.
+It won second prize in the Royal Sydney Show 1958, first prize in Albury Spring Show 1958.
+The quilt is in regular use in the summer months.

 [Gladys Williams NSW, 30 January 1996]

 DescriptionGrandmother's Flower Garden, also known as French Bouquet.
 The quilt comprises 181 flowers.
 No padding is used.
 Each flower has seven hexagonal patches, cut from a metal template pattern.
 Floral and plain silk materials are used and mounted on pale blue moire taffeta.